SonarSource/sonarqube/server/sonar-docs/src/pages/instance-administration/quality-profiles.md

 To make rule profile changes (create, edit or delete) users must be granted the **Administer Quality Profiles and Gates** permission.

-A **project administrator** can choose which profiles his project is associated with.
+A **project administrator** can choose which profiles their project is associated with.
 See Project Settings for more.